Spiolet/tutorials/cses sum of two values tutorial.md

 ```
 The inner layer of nested loops, the if statement.

-Here, the if statement states that if a's ith value plus a's jth value is equal to the value of the variable x, then it will print the one more than the index of the two values each, because the index starts counting at 0, so then when we add 1, then it will be easier for the human to recognise.
+Here, the if statement states that if a's ith value plus a's jth value is equal to the value of the variable x, then it will print the one more than the index of the two values each, because the index starts counting at 0, so then when we add 1, then it will meet the requirements of the problem.

 Time complexity O(n^2)

-## Solution 2 brute force, but with while loop
+## Solution 2, 2 pointer method and while loop
 ## Logic
-With a while loop, we have 2 variables p, and q, edging in from the 2 ends
+With a while loop, we have 2 variables p, and q, edging in from the 2 ends, this is because b is sorted, because after we sort it, the bigger numbers will be at the end of the list, the smaller numbers in the front of the list.
+When the sum of b[p][0] and b[q][0] is greater than x, then it moves q one number or index back, because it is sorted and the next index means the smaller number than the previous one.
+Also, if the sum of b[p][0] and b[q][0] is less than x, the code will move p a block up because then the number is bigger and again its sorted.
 ```py
 n,x=[int(a) for a in input().split(' ')]
 a=[int(b) for b in input().split(' ')]